Revisiting the access conductance of a nanopore in a charged membrane: Results and discussion

 As an example, we have fitted the simulations results in Fig.~\ref{fig:acc_resist-vs-radius-cave-thinEDL}(b) to the theory derived in this work and to that in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012} for $\alpha=2$ and $\beta = 1/2$, $1$, $2$ and $4$.\cite{leeLargeElectricSizeSurfaceCondudction2012} For simulations of pores with surface charge densities of $-1$, $-10$, $-30$, $-60$ and $-100$~mC~m$^{-2}$ (where $a=1$~nm), we fitted surface charge densities with magnitudes of $0.72$, $9.8$, $30.$, $60.$ and $99$~mC~m$^{-2}$, respectively, using our theory (Eqs.~\eqref{eq:surf_conduct} and \eqref{eq:acc_resist}).
-We note that although 1~nm is a small pore radius, continuum hydrodynamic models such as that derived in this work have been shown to be accurate down to the nanometer scale\cite{bocquetNanofluidicsBulkInterfaces2010} and similar models have previously been used to fit surface charge densities from conductance measurements of nanopores on this scale.\cite{chengGateableOsmoticPowerPolymer2023, fengSinglelayerMoS2Nanopores2016} The most accurate fitted surface charge densities obtained from fits to the theory in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012} (Eqs.~\eqref{eq:surf_conduct-plane} and~\eqref{eq:lee-access_conductance}) had magnitudes of $0.61$~mC~m$^{-2}$ ($\beta = 1/2$), $12$~mC~m$^{-2}$ ($\beta = 1/2$), $26$~mC~m$^{-2}$ ($\beta = 1$), $54$~mC~m$^{-2}$ ($\beta = 1$) and $94$~mC~m$^{-2}$ ($\beta = 1$), respectively.
+We note that although 1~nm is a small pore radius, continuum hydrodynamic models have been shown to be accurate down to the nanometer scale,\cite{bocquetNanofluidicsBulkInterfaces2010} including for electrolytes, when compared with molecular dynamics simulations.\cite{HuangHydrophobicNanochannels2007,HuangSuperhydrophobicSurfaces2008} Moreover, similar continuum models to that derived in this work have previously been used to fit surface charge densities from conductance measurements of nanopores on this scale.\cite{chengGateableOsmoticPowerPolymer2023, fengSinglelayerMoS2Nanopores2016} The most accurate fitted surface charge densities obtained from fits to the theory in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012} (Eqs.~\eqref{eq:surf_conduct-plane} and~\eqref{eq:lee-access_conductance}) had magnitudes of $0.61$~mC~m$^{-2}$ ($\beta = 1/2$), $12$~mC~m$^{-2}$ ($\beta = 1/2$), $26$~mC~m$^{-2}$ ($\beta = 1$), $54$~mC~m$^{-2}$ ($\beta = 1$) and $94$~mC~m$^{-2}$ ($\beta = 1$), respectively.
 The fits with Eqs.~\eqref{eq:surf_conduct} and \eqref{eq:acc_resist} gave the lowest relative error and typically the most favorable coefficient of determination $R^2$.
 The fitted surface charge densities ($\hat{\sigma}$), as well as the relative errors, standard errors of the fits, and $R^2$ of the ionic conductances, are given in Table~\ref{stab:fitted-surface_charge} of the supplementary material.
 Note that the $R^2$ was close to $1$ for all fits where surface charge densities of $-1$~mC~m$^{-2}$ and $-10$~mC~m$^{-2}$ were used in the simulations, even when the fitted surface charge density was inaccurate by a factor of $~4$.
 In this case, a poor fit was shielded by a relatively large bulk conductance.
 Furthermore, fits using Eq.~\eqref{eq:lee-access_conductance} with $\beta = 1/2$ always gave a favorable $R^2$ despite significantly overestimating the surface charge densities in simulations where $\sigma = -30$, $-60$, and $-100$~mC~m$^{-2}$; $|\hat{\sigma}| = 46$, $103$, and $183$~mC~m$^{-2}$ were obtained from these fits.
 These examples demonstrate that statistical measures of precision do not always indicate accurate results, particularly when there are tuneable parameters.
 Note that the values of $\beta$ that corresponded to the best fits were smaller than the optimal value of $\beta =2 $ found in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012} as the simulation data here are for smaller pores than considered in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012}.